airyhq/airy/docs/docs/sources/chatplugin/installation.md

 :::note

-`airy.core` is not publicly accessible.
+The host provided by Minikube not publicly accessible.
 The setup will only work for local web pages.

 :::